StackOneHQ/examples/apps/oauth-redirect-proxy/README.md

 A simple HTTP proxy that forwards OAuth redirects to StackOne.
 This solves the problem of needing a verified domain for OAuth app configurations by providing a hosted redirect endpoint.

-> **📖 Project Overview**: This is part of the [OAuth Redirect Proxy Examples](../README.md) repository.
+> **📖 Project Overview**: This is part of the [StackOne Examples](../README.md) repository.
 See the main README for project structure and other examples.

 ## 📚 Documentation Navigation